-'''

-{Mod, Case}

-This specifies the test case Mod:Case/1
+{Mod, Case} This specifies the test case Mod:Case/1

-{dir, Dir}

-This specifies all modules SUITE in the directory Dir

-{dir, Dir, Pattern}

-This specifies all modules Pattern in the directory Dir
+- {dir, Dir} This specifies all modules SUITE in the directory Dir - {dir, Dir, Pattern} This specifies all modules Pattern in the directory Dir

-{conf, Init, TestSpec, Fin}

-'''

-This is a configuration case.
-In a test specification file, Init and Fin must be {Mod, Func}.
+- {conf, Init, TestSpec, Fin} This is a configuration case.
+In a test specification file, Init and Fin must be {Mod,Func}.
 Inside a module they can also be just Func.
-See the section named Configuration Cases below for more information about this.

-{conf, Properties, Init, TestSpec, Fin}

-This is a configuration case as explained above, but which also takes a list of execution properties for its group of test cases and nested sub-groups.
+See the section named Configuration Cases below for more information about this. - {conf, Properties, Init, TestSpec, Fin} This is a configuration case as explained above, but which also takes a list of execution properties for its group of test cases and nested sub-groups. - {make, Init, TestSpec, Fin} This is a special version of a conf case which is only used by the test server framwork ts.

-'''

-{make, Init, TestSpec, Fin}

-'''

-This is a special version of a conf case which is only used by the test server framework ts.
 Init and Fin are make and unmake functions for a data directory.
 TestSpec is the test specification for the test suite owning the data directory in question.
 If the make function fails, all tests in the test suite are skipped.
-The difference between this "make case" and a normal conf case is that for the make case, Init and Fin are given with arguments ({Mod,Func,Args}), and that they are executed on the controller node (i.e. not on target).
+The difference between this "make case" and a normal conf case is that for the make case, Init and Fin are given with arguments ({Mod,Func,Args}), and that they are executed on the controller node (i.e. not on target). - Case This can only be used inside a module, i.e. not a test specification file.
+It specifies the test case CurrentModule:Case.